$6,595 | Completing Grades 9–12

 Cooking Together: In some locations, teens help plan and cook meals with the group.
 In others, meals are provided by local hosts.

-Local Flavor: Meals reflect regional foods and flavors—think pub pies, hearty stews, and fresh bread—plus familiar, kid-friendly options.
+Local Flavor: Meals reflect regional foods and flavors.
+Think pub pies, hearty stews, and fresh bread, plus other familiar, kid-friendly options.

 Dietary Needs: We accommodate all allergies and diets (vegetarian, gluten-free, dairy-free, etc.).